 Arminian grace offers salvation but cannot guarantee it.
 Enables faith but does not give it.
 Atones for all but saves none with certainty.
 Calls but can be refused.
 Holds but can be dropped.
 A grace that does everything except the one thing grace was invented to do: save.

-The question is whether you are willing to let go of the one percent you thought was yours — and fall into a grace so total, so sovereign, that it saved you before you were born, pursued you when you ran, held you when you let go, and will carry you home when you can no longer walk.
+There is a reason this grace is resisted, and it was never the exegesis.
+Arminian grace lets you keep one fingerprint on your own rescue — a single decision that was finally yours.
+Reformed grace lifts even that.
+It says the faith was a gift, the desire was implanted, the choice was the effect of grace and not its cause.
+What it asks is whether you are willing to let go of the one percent you thought was yours — and fall into a grace so total it reached into the fire and carried you out before you were born, pursued you when you ran, held you when you let go, and will carry you home when you can no longer walk.

 "For it is by grace you have been saved, through faith — and this is not from yourselves, it is the gift of God — not by works, so that no one can boast."